stripe2933/mdspan_formatter/README.md

 For use library with fmt, Clang ≥ 11.0.0 and GCC ≥ 10.2 with std ≥ c++20 condition are tested.
 MSVC is not tested yet.
  [Try on Compiler Explorer](https://godbolt.org/z/1sTd18Gxs).
+****

-First, you need [Kokkos's mdspan](https://github.com/kokkos/mdspan), which is reference implementation of `std::mdspan` because none of compiler implemented mdspan at now.
+First, you need [Kokkos's mdspan](https://github.com/kokkos/mdspan), which is reference implementation of `std::mdspan` because none of compiler implemented submdspan at now.

 If you want to build the test, download the repository and build CMake project.
-Note that μt, fmt and Kokkos mdspan library should be found using
-`find_package` command.